AHMET-EMREBAS/fullstack-tutorials/libs/utils/README.md

 # utils

-- This packgae does not include any internal or external libraries!!!
+- This package does not include any internal or external libraries!!!
 - Add your utility functions here like very general utility functions like pluralName, string transformation, text padding etc.